salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.quick.md

 To check the status of the job, use sf deploy metadata report.
 To resume watching the job, use sf deploy metadata resume.

+# flags.target-org.summary

+Login username or alias for the target org.

+# flags.target-org.description

+Overrides your default org.

 # error.CannotQuickDeploy

 Job id cannot be used for quick deployment.
 This is likely because the deployment has not been validated.